lynn/jvoxaskei/README.md

 # la jvoxaskei
-Haskell implementation of the Lojban lujvo-making and lujvo-scoring algorithms.
+A Haskell implementation of the Lojban lujvo-making and lujvo-scoring algorithms.

+## The Lojban *what?*
+[**Lojban**](http://lojbo.org/) is a [constructed human language](https://en.wikipedia.org/wiki/Constructed_language).
+The root [content words](https://en.wikipedia.org/wiki/Content_word) in Lojban, such as `cabna` (current) and `djedi` (day), can be smashed together into [compound words](https://en.wikipedia.org/wiki/Compound_(linguistics)) called *lujvo*, such as `cabdei` (today).
+This process follows a non-deterministic algorithm called the *lujvo-making algorithm*.
+Another algorithm exists to score its outputs for brevity and *niceness*: the lujvo that is assigned the lowest score is often chosen as the dictionary form of a new compound word.

+My program takes list of content words, generates all possible *lujvo*, optionally scores each of them, and then optionally selects the best result.

 ## Usage